Tenebrosful/DELTARUNE-Livesplit.Autosplitter/README.md

 > The autosplitter file will auto-refresh when you save it.

-> This is also the recommended way to use the everyroom autosplitters
+> This is also the recommended way to use the everyroom autosplitters.

 ## How to use